 Q1.
-How were the items and factors developed for the Preschool assessment (DECA-P2)?
+How were the items and factors developed for the preschool assessment (DECA-P2)?

 Q3.
 Does this assessment come in Spanish?

 Q4.
-How are Families included in the DECA Preschool Program?
+How are families included in the DECA Preschool Program?

-Finally, “Partnerships with Families” is one of the five program elements used as the framework for developmentally appropriate strategies on the Reflective Checklists.
-Classroom staff are encouraged to reflect and improve upon their own skills in working with families by using strategies such as these below.
-For each of the items on the Reflective Checklist, pages of tips are offered in the resource Promoting Resilience in Preschoolers: A Strategy Guide for Early Childhood Professionals.
+Finally, Partnerships with Families is one of the five program elements used as the framework for developmentally appropriate strategies on the Reflective Checklists for Preschool.
+Classroom staff are encouraged to reflect and improve upon their own skills in working with families by using various strategies.
+For each of the items on the Reflective Checklists, pages of tips are offered in the resource Promoting Resilience in Preschoolers: A Strategy Guide for Early Childhood Professionals.

-DECA-Preschool – Administering The Assessment
+Administering the Assessment

 DECA-P2 results are individualized to meet the needs and identify the strengths of the child.
 Results of the assessment should be used to plan for children to support their growth and development in the area of social and emotional health.
-If the DECA-P2 is used to assess children’s protective factors and results are used to plan for that child’s growth and/or plan for all of children’s growth, then it is being used as an assessment tool.
+If the DECA-P2 is used to assess children’s protective factors and results are used to plan for that child’s growth and/or plan for all children’s growth, then it is being used as an assessment tool.
 If the DECA-P2 is used only to identify which children may need further observation or assessment, then it is being used as a screener.

 Learn more about the DECA Preschool Program here.